Instrument web apps at runtime with Application Insights Status Monitor

 - If your app is deployed in an Azure VM, you can switch on Application Insights monitoring from the Azure control panel.

-- (There are also separate articles about instrumenting live J2EE web apps and Azure Cloud Services.)
+- (There are also separate articles about instrumenting Azure Cloud Services.)

-You have a choice of three routes to apply Application Insights to your .NET web applications:
+You have a choice of two routes to apply Application Insights to your .NET web applications:

 - Build time: Add the Application Insights SDK to your web app code.